eyangwerkudoro/project-two/README.md

 **Unit Test**
 Unit test is part of testing all functions in program with expected result as a response.
 In this app, unit test creating for all controller and services.

+## Screenshot folder

+This folder provide the screenshots of output when app running by Postman, all collections also include on this folder so you can import it in Postman to see the output.

 ## Support